ITRS-Group/cordial/docs/tools/geneos/geneos_install.md

 ## geneos install

-Install files from downloaded Geneos packages.
-Intended for sites without Internet access
+Install (remote or local) Geneos packages

 ### Synopsis

 Installs files from FILE(s) in to the packages/ directory.
 The filename(s) must of of the form: